SheepTester/words-go-here/misc/rref.md

 - I get this.

   - So you have got this system.
-  - You have got this matrix.
+  - and I get this matrix.
-  - So that's how I get this row.
+  - I get this matrix.
   - I've got this matrix.
   - So I've got this matrix.
-  - That's what we get.
-  - We have got this matrix.
+  - You have got this matrix.
-  - You get this row.
-  - You have got this.
-  - I got this.
-  - and I get this matrix.
   - You've got this matrix.
   - You have got this matrix.
-  - I get this matrix.
+  - We have got this matrix.
   - I get this row.
+  - So that's how I get this row.
   - I got this row.
-  - I got this. x2
+  - You get this row.
   - I get this.
-  - That's what you get.
+  - I got this.
-  - You get this. x2
+  - You get this.
   - you'll get this.
+  - You have got this.
   - We get this.
+  - That's what you get.
+  - That's what we get.

+- Reduced echelon form

+  - Not reduced

+    - By the way, it is an echelon form.
+Because look, leading entries move to the right.
+All entries below are zero.
+Be happy.
+    - So it is in the row echelon form.
+But not in the reduced one.
+    - It is in the echelon form, but not reduced echelon form.
+    - but it's not reduced
+    - This is the echelon form, not reduced echelon.

+  - This is in reduced echelon form.
+  - And this is a matrix in the reduced echelon form.
+  - And this is the reduced form.
+  - And this matrix is in reduced echelon form.